-In fact, two in three Australians will be diagnosed with skin cancer in their lifetime, meaning sunscreen should be an essential daily habit.
+In fact, 2 in 3 Australians will be diagnosed with skin cancer in their lifetime, meaning sunscreen should be an essential daily habit.

-Experts recommend regular applications of sunscreen to make sure you're protected (around every two hours), as well as using protective clothing and seeking shade from direct sunlight .
+Experts recommend regular applications of sunscreen to make sure you're protected (around every 2 hours), as well as using protective clothing and seeking shade from direct sunlight .

-The best sunscreens for you will depend on your skin type as there is a huge range of products within the world of physical and chemical sunscreens.
+The best sunscreen for you will depend on your skin type as there is a huge range of products within the world of physical and chemical sunscreens.

-For this reason, mineral sunscreens are considered non-comedogenic and can help keep your complexion oil-free, especially when used in conjunction with a cleanser and moisturiser suitable for acne-prone skin like those included in our Essential Skincare Routine.
+Mineral sunscreens are also designed to be non-comedogenic and can help keep your complexion oil-free, especially when used in conjunction with a cleanser and moisturiser suitable for acne-prone skin like those included in our Essential Skincare Routine.